 The following Employment Tax guidance note Produced by Tolley in association with Hannah Freeman at Old Square Chambers provides comprehensive and up to date tax information covering:

 A constructive dismissal will occur in a situation where the employee resigns because a sufficiently serious breach of the contract by the employer entitles them to leave without giving notice.
-The employee may bring a claim for unfair dismissal (if he has the requisite length of service) even though he chose to end the contract by resigning.
+The employee may bring a claim for unfair dismissal (if they have the requisite length of service) even though they chose to end the contract by resigning.
 The resignation is considered a dismissal because it occurred in circumstances in which the employer's breach of contract made it almost impossible for the employee to stay at work.
 Western Excavating (ECC) Ltd v Sharp 1 All ER 713

 The employer's breach of contract must be very serious.
 It must be shown that the employer has breached a fundamental express or implied term of the employee's contract.
 It is not sufficient that the employer has behaved unreasonably; the behaviour must be so serious that the employee is justified in resigning.

 Employees will often allege a breach of the implied term of trust and confidence, which is a fundamental term of every contract.
-In such cases, to show that there has been a fundamental breach of contract capable of supporting a claim of constructive dismissal, the employee must show that the employer has, without reasonable and proper cause, conducted himself in a manner calculated or likely to destroy or seriously damage the relationship of confidence and trust between them.
+In such cases, to show that there has been a fundamental breach of contract capabl

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Read full article